 The eyes are a delicate area of the body, and undergoing any surgical procedure in this area should be a well-considered decision.
 The surgeon should explain the potential risks and complications associated with blepharoplasty to the patient at the time of the pre-op consultation.

-Oculoplastic and reconstructive surgeon Dr. Tanya Khan provides advanced eye care to patients in Austin, Dallas, Texas, and surrounding communities.
+Oculoplastic and reconstructive surgeon Dr. Tanya Khan provides advanced eye care to patients in Plano, Dallas, Texas, and surrounding communities.

 Certain patient may potentially experience a complication during or after blepharoplasty.
 These complications may include ectropion, retinal detachment, or hematoma.
 However, these complications develop only in exceptional cases.